Test-Time Adaptation for LLM Agents via Environment Interaction: Limitations and Future Work

 \section{Limitations and Future Work}

-Our study is primarily focused on the Qwen2.5 model family for parametric adaptation; future work should validate these findings across a broader range of open-source architectures.
-Our non-parametric adaptation method currently operates in environment with explicit state transitions, where testbeds such as user-oriented conversational task is not explored.
-Additionally, our online parametric adaptation method does not currently normalize updates by the hidden dimension size, which could improve robustness to hyperparameters.
+Our study is primarily focused on the Qwen2.5 model family for \parametricmethodname; future work should validate these findings across a broader range of open-source architectures.
+Our \nonparametricmethodname{} method currently operates in environments with explicit state transitions, where testbeds such as user-oriented conversational tasks are not explored.
+Additionally, our online \parametricmethodname{} method does not currently normalize updates by the hidden dimension size, which could improve robustness to hyperparameters.

 The most promising direction for future work is the development of a principled method for integrating our two adaptation strategies as our analysis suggests that simply combining them is suboptimal.
 A more advanced approach could involve a meta-controller that assesses an environment's complexity to dynamically decide whether to rely on efficient online adaptation for simple tasks or to deploy the more costly dynamics grounding for complex, unfamiliar environments.